mmontoya/random-user-directory-app/README.md

 # Random Me User Directory
-This project uses the [Random User API](https://random.me) to build a people directory where the user can browse the list of user and get additional details on another page when the user is clicked.
+This project uses the [Random User API](https://random.me) to build a people directory.
+The user is able to browse a list of people.
+When an item in the list is clicked, the user is taken to a details page where he can view addtional details.

-For added flexibility, it is built with NextJS running inside an Express server.
-This allows us to take advantage of rending the React components on the server (SSR) while still allowing usto write our own custom route handlers to extend its functionality.
+# SSR (Server Side Rendering)
+This appliction uses Server Side Rendering to serve React page that are pre-rendered on the server.

 ## Versioning